nextapps-de/mikado/README.md

 <a name="view.render"></a>
 ## Render Templates (Assign Data)

-> When using storage, every render task also updates the storage data.
+> When using an internal storage (not external), every render task also updates the storage data.

-Render a template incrementally through a set of data:
+Render a template incrementally through a set of data items:
 ```js
 view.render(data);
 ```

-Render a template with data and also use view-specific data/handlers:
+Render a template via data and also use view-specific data/handlers:
 ```js
 view.render(data, payload);
 ```